These are the best Prime Day deals so far

 - Jabra will be cutting 30% off several of its popular headphones, including the AirPod-rivaling Elite 65t.

-- Verizon Visible will be offering the iPhone 7 and two months of service for just $99 (after rebate in the form of a $100 prepaid debit card).
+- Verizon Visible will be offering the iPhone 7 for just $99 (after two months of service and a rebate in the form of a $100 prepaid debit card).
 You can leverage the same rebate to snag the Motorola Moto 7 Power for just $49.

 - The super-sexy GLAS Smart Thermostat will be $179.99 on Prime Day.
 Regular price: $249.99.